 The following article contains links to firmware downgrades which will enable your generic cartridges to work again.
 If you recently updated your HP printers firmware or it automatically updated itself and your inks were no longer recognized then this is the solution.This only works for generic cartridges which use the Apex brand microchips.
 This covers all of the Ink hub range and many other generic brands.

 Most people know by now that the printer manufacturers do not make their money by selling the printers and that their aim is to recoup the money plus a heap more in the after sales of the inks.
-The genuine or OEM cartridges are certainly packaged nicer and in most cases the actual cartridges look flasher however that certainly doesn't justify the highly inflated price.
+The genuine or OEM cartridges are certainly packaged nicer and in most cases they look flasher however that certainly doesn't justify the highly inflated price.

-Before purchasing a printer it is always clever to investigate the cost of the printer cartridges as this is where the big expense can occur.
-All printers will work on generic cartridges and it is a myth to say that they won't.
-Unless you are planning on doing very high end photographic prints then using anything other than generic printer ink is pure madness.
+Before making a purchase it is always clever to investigate the cost of the consumables as this is where the big expense can occur.
+All printers will work on generic inks and it is a myth to say that they won't.
+Unless you are planning on doing very high end photographic prints then using anything other than generic ink is pure madness.

-In general Brother and Canon have some of the cheapest printer inks of them all ( generic ) however this is on a printer to printer basis and once again you should do your homework before actually buying a specific printer.
-Brother Mono-laser printers also are incredibly cheap to run when using non genuine cartridges, they are also extremely reliable and long lasting.
+In general Brother and Canon have some of the cheapest cartridges of them all ( generic ) however this is on a printer to printer basis and once again you should do your homework before actually buying a specific model.
+Brother Mono-laser printers also are incredibly cheap to run when using non genuine toners, they are also extremely reliable and long lasting.

-The answer to this is most definitely NO. The cartridges which come with your printer are known as "starter cartridges" and although they are physically the same size they contain a very small amount of ink or toner.
-Obviously the printer manufacturers are out to make money so the quicker the initial inks run out the better.
+The answer to this is most definitely NO. The cartridges which come with your printer are known as "starters" and although they are physically the same size they contain a very small amount of ink or toner.
+Obviously the manufacturers are out to make money so the quicker the initial inks run out the better.